Umuzi-org/ACN-syllabus/content/projects/basic-unit-test-mocks-kata/_index.md

 The command needs to allow you to pass in an email address from the command line.
 Take a look at [this](https://stackoverflow.com/questions/11580961/sending-command-line-arguments-to-npm-script)

 Also, note that good code is written to be reusable.
 Make sure all your executable code is inside useful functions.
 When we run `npm run send_inspiration` then the right functions will need to be executed.

+Make use of `nodemailer` https://nodemailer.com/about/  to make it easier for yourself to send emails.

 ### Python